DEFT: Differentiable Automatic Test Pattern Generation: Introduction

-To overcome these scalability bottlenecks and improve test effectiveness on HTD faults, differentiable programming emerges as a promising approach by reformulating discrete test generation as continuous optimization on a relaxed, differentiable circuit graph.
-Despite its potential for gradient-based search, there is a fundamental conceptual barrier: the inherent \textbf{semantic mismatch} between continuous relaxations and the discrete, non-smooth semantics of fault activation and error propagation.
+More broadly, balancing scalability and solution quality has been a persistent challenge in VLSI design and testing.
+Complementary to learning-based and analytical approaches, differentiable programming offers an attractive alternative: it recasts combinatorial search as continuous optimization, enabling gradient-guided exploration with a global objective and efficient GPU execution.
+This paradigm has already delivered strong results in placement~\cite{lin2019dreamplace}, routing~\cite{li2024dgr}, and timing analysis~\cite{lu2025insta}, and is now beginning to show promise for ATPG by reformulating discrete test generation as continuous optimization on a relaxed, differentiable circuit graph.
+Despite its potential for a better tradeoff between scalability and quality, there is a fundamental conceptual barrier: the inherent {semantic mismatch} between continuous relaxations and the discrete, non-smooth semantics of fault activation and error propagation.
 A continuous optimizer may converge to some values whose corresponding binary test pattern fails to detect the fault (see an example in \Cref{fig:gumbel}).

 To address the barrier, we introduce a new reparameterized formulation that yields a continuous objective whose expected value is provably aligned with the discrete ATPG detection semantics.
-To overcome the gradient sparsity in early optimization stages, DEFT supplements this formulation with a vanishing exploration term that provides smooth search signals while preserving the final alignment.

-While this reparameterization provides the conceptual key, scaling it to industrial circuits requires solving two practical challenges: 1) computational efficiency, as the forward and backward propagation through the massive computation graph of a large circuit creates a performance bottleneck, and 2) extreme graph depth, an inherent property of circuits that leads to vanishing gradient issues during optimization.
+This reparameterization provides the conceptual key, but turning it into a practical ATPG engine for industrial circuits still requires solving two challenges: 1) computational efficiency, as the forward and backward propagation through the massive computation graph of a large circuit creates a performance bottleneck, and 2) extreme graph depth, an inherent property of circuits that leads to vanishing gradient issues during optimization.